THE ACCREDITATION PROCESS

 Visit the ABHES Website at www.abhes.org and click the link, Apply for Institutional Accreditation, or Apply for Programmatic Accreditation.
 Both links can be found on the bottom left side of the homepage and contain instructions with hyper links to the required forms to be submitted with the application, including the eligibility criteria, ownership disclosure form, fees, etc. If unsure which application to complete, see Frequently Asked Questions link for the explanation of “What is the difference between institutional and programmatic accreditation?”

 2. Application Submission

 3. Self-Evaluation Report (SER) Preparation

 Upon receipt of the completed application packet, the institution will be provided the Self Evaluation Report (SER) for completion.
 There are two SER deadlines each year: May 1st and November 1st.
 The due dates assigned depend on the time the application is received and accepted.
 See the Accreditation Timeline link for details.

 4. Accreditation Workshop Attendance

-ABHES requires that all initial and renewal applicants seeking a grant of accreditation must attend the applicable Institutional or Programmatic Accreditation Workshop prior to submission of the SER.
+ABHES requires that initial and renewal applicants seeking a grant of accreditation must attend the applicable Institutional or Programmatic Accreditation Workshop prior to submission of the SER.
 The Accreditation Workshop is open to all who wish to attend; however, once an institution submits an application for accreditation, a representative from each campus and/or program (programmatic applicants) is required to attend the workshop prior to submission of the SER.
 The workshop attendance is valid for a one year period.
-Should the institution decide to delay the process and/or does not receive its initial grant of accreditation at its originally scheduled Commission meeting, then a second attendance at the accreditation workshop may be required.
+In the event of a delay in the process a second attendance at the accreditation workshop may be required.
 There are approximately four accreditation workshops held each year.
 See the Listing of Workshops for details.
-You may also register online at Workshop Registration.

 5. Preliminary Visit